mehulagg/gitlab/doc/subscriptions/index.md

 #### Screenshots for Open Source Program Verification

 You will need to upload three screenshots as part of the verification process to help us qualify you for the [GitLab for Open Source program](https://about.gitlab.com/solutions/open-source/).

 Below, please find instructions and examples to help you take the correct screenshots.

 ##### OSI Approved license

+Please make sure you have added an [OSI-approved license](https://opensource.org/licenses/) to each of the projects in your GitLab group.

+You'll need to apply a license to each project in your group before we're able to verify you for our program.
+The license should be added to the LICENSE file so that it shows up in the overview section of the project.
+This allows contributors to see it at a glance.

+It's best to copy and paste the entire license into the file in its original form.
+GitLab will default to "All rights reserved" if there's no license file mentioned, so you'll need to ensure that you add the correct license to each project within your group.

+Once you have ensured that you are using OSI approved licenses for your projects, take a screenshot of one of the projects with the following views:

+**License Overview**
+Click on the `Project Overview`>`Details` menu item in the top left-hand corner.
+You'll see an overview of your project.
+Take a screenshot that includes a view of the license you've chosen for your project.

+FIXME: [insert image: license-overview]

+**License File**
+Navigate to one of the license files that you uploaded.
+You can usually find this by clicking on the `Project Overview`>`Details` menu item and scanning the page for the license.
+Click on this button and take an image of the file.
+Make sure it includes the title of the license in the shot.

+FIXME: [insert image: license-file]

+##### Publicly Visible Settings

+The goal of the GitLab for Open Source program is to enable collaboration on open source projects.
+As a pre-condition to collaboration, people must be able to view the open source project, so we ask that all projects under this license be made publicly visible.

+Follow these instructions to take a screenshot of the publicly visible settings:

+ 1. Go to the `Settings` menu item on the lower left-hand side.
+ 1. Scroll to `Visibility, project features, permissions`.
+ 1. Make sure that `Project Visibility` is set to `publicly visible` and you have enabled people to request access by checking the checkbox: `Users can request access`.
+ 1. Take the screenshot including as much of the publicly visible settings as possible.
+Make sure to include your project's name in the screenshot.

+FIXME: [Insert image: publicly-visible]

+Note: From time to time, we allow exceptions for one or two projects within a group to be private if there is a legitimate need for it, for example, a project that needs to hold sensitive data.
+Please email us at opensource@gitlab.com for written permission if you believe you have a legitimate use case.

 ### GitLab for Startups program subscriptions

-##### Publicly Visible Settings

 The [GitLab for Startups](https://about.gitlab.com/solutions/startups/) program gives our top tier, plus 50,000 CI mins/month, to qualifying startups for 12 months.